Sage Bambino Plus Review

 The Bambino decides when.
 It doesn’t appear possible to go into the backflush cycle manually.

-So if you want to backflush before the Bambino winks at you, really do it manually, by doing putting the cleaning tablet on the backflush disk and then pulling five or six 10 second shots, or until the tablet or power dissolves.
+So if you want to backflush before the Bambino winks at you, very do it manually, by doing putting the cleaning tablet on the backflush disk and then pulling five or six 10 second shots, or until the tablet or power dissolves.

 Bambino won’t stop winking.
 This is rather common, and it could be that your machine fancies you, or more than likely it’s that it doesn’t think you’ve completed the backflush cycle.